Wisdomerh/notes-app/README.md

-## Kotlin Notes App
+# Notes App
-### Overview
+### Description
-This is a console-based Kotlin Notes App that provides basic CRUD (Create, Read, Update, Delete) functionalities for managing notes.
-This app is built on top of Kotlin programming language and provides a menu-driven user interface.
+ -The Notes App is a menu-driven console app that allows users to create, manage, and search through a collection of notes.
+The app is built in Kotlin and includes various features such as logging capabilities, persistence of notes, and JUnit tests.

-## Features
+## Releases
-* Add Note: Add a new note to the app.
-* List Notes: List all notes available in the app.
-* Update Note: Update an existing note in the app.
-* Delete Note: Delete a note from the app.
-The note model has not been implemented yet, and this app only provides the menu structure.
-However, you can extend the app by implementing the Note model to store and manage notes in the app.
+### Version 1.0
+- The first version of the app included menu items for adding, listing, updating, and deleting notes.
+The app did not include a note model yet, and the menu structure was a skeleton.
+The app also included logging capabilities through MicroUtils Kotlin-Logging and a ScannerInput utility for robust user input/output.

+### Version 2.0
+- Version 2.0 of the app included an ArrayList collection of notes, adding and listing functionality, and JUnit tests for the new NoteAPI class.

+### Version 3.0
+- Version 3.0 of the app introduced the ability to update, delete, and archive notes in the collection.
+The app also included persistence of notes to/from XML/JSON/YAML and the ability to list all, active or archived notes.

+### Version 4.0
+- The latest version of the app, Version 4.0, includes several updates and improvements.
+The app has been refactored to use lambdas in the numberOf methods in NoteAPI.
+The lambda list has also been refactored.
+The app now includes search by description functionality and additional utility classes, along with JUnit tests where appropriate.

-## Dependencies
+## How to Use
-The following dependencies are used in this app:

-* MicroUtils Kotlin-Logging: Provides logging capabilities for the app.
-* ScannerInput: A utility for providing robust user input/output functionality.
-Usage
-To use this app, simply run the main() function in the NotesApp.kt file.
-The app will start running and prompt you with a menu that you can use to manage your notes.
+- To use the Notes App, simply download the app and run it from the command line.
+Follow the prompts to create, manage, and search through your collection of notes.

-## Contributing
+## Contributors
-Contributions to this app are welcome.
-If you find a bug or want to suggest a new feature, please create an issue in the repository.
-If you want to contribute code, please fork the repository and create a pull request.
+-The Notes App was created by Wisdom Erhimwionsobo.
+Contributions and feedback are welcome.